St. Louis: Demographics

 The African-American population is concentrated in the north side of the city (the area north of Delmar Boulevard is 94.0% black, compared with 35.0% in the central corridor and 26.0% in the south side of St. Louis).
 Among the Asian-American population in the city, the largest ethnic group is Vietnamese (0.9%), followed by Chinese (0.6%) and Indians (0.5%).
 The Vietnamese community has concentrated in the Dutchtown neighborhood of south St. Louis; Chinese are concentrated in the Central West End.
 People of Mexican descent are the largest Latino group, and make up 2.2% of St. Louis's population.
 They have the highest concentration in the Dutchtown, Benton Park West (Cherokee Street), and Gravois Park neighborhoods.
 People of Italian descent are concentrated in The Hill.

-In 2000, the median income for a household in the city was $29,156, and the median income for a family was $32,585.
-Males had a median income of $31,106; females, $26,987.
-Per capita income was $18,108.

-Some 19% of the city's housing units were vacant, and slightly less than half of these were vacant structures not for sale or rent.

 In 2010, St. Louis's per-capita rates of online charitable donations and volunteerism were among the highest among major U.S. cities.

 As of 2010, 91.05% (270,934) of St. Louis city residents age 5 and older spoke English at home as a primary language, while 2.86% (8,516) spoke Spanish, 0.91% (2,713) Serbo-Croatian, 0.74% (2,200) Vietnamese, 0.50% (1,495) African languages, 0.50% (1,481) Chinese, and French was spoken as a main language by 0.45% (1,341) of the population over the age of five.
 In total, 8.95% (26,628) of St. Louis's population age 5 and older spoke a mother language other than English.

+2020 census

 Bosnian population

 About fifteen families from Bosnia settled in St. Louis between 1960 and 1970.
 After the Bosnian War started in 1992, more Bosnian refugees began arriving and by 2000, tens of thousands of Bosnian refugees settled in St. Louis with the help of Catholic aid societies.
 Many of them were professionals and skilled workers who had to take any job opportunity to be able to support their families.
 Most Bosnian refugees are Muslim, ethnically Bosniaks (87%); they have settled primarily in south St. Louis and South County.
 Bosnian-Americans are well integrated into the city, developing many businesses and ethnic/cultural organizations.

-An estimated 70,000 Bosnians live in the metro area, the largest population of Bosnians in the United States and the largest Bosnian population outside their homeland.
+An estimated 70,000 Bosnians live in the metro area, which is tied with Chicago for largest population of Bosnians in the United States and the largest Bosnian population outside their homeland.
 The highest concentration of Bosnians is in the neighborhood of Bevo Mill and in Affton, Mehlville, and Oakville of south St. Louis County.

+Bosnian Muslim Romani people have also settled in St. Louis.